What we’re covering this week –

 ● Tuesday, the Coalition of Services Industries holds its annual Global Services Summit with speakers including US Trade Representative Michael Froman and World Trade Organization Director General Roberto Azevedo – who will be speaking via webcast.

 ● The US-

-● The Atlantic Council sponsors a program on the upcoming US-
+● The Center for Strategic and International Studies sponsors a program on US-

 Click the highlighted text to hear snippets from WTD’s straight talk.